top of page

 Lobuche

-How fit do I need to be?
-Being comfortable with walking 800 -1000 meters of ascent for 4-5 days back to back is a guideline.
+Physical Conditioning for Mountaineering Expeditions Being comfortable with walking 800 -1000 meters of ascent for 4-5 days back to back is a guideline.
 This is the equivalent of walking up and down Snowdon for 5 days straight.
 It would also be recommended to get some longer days in such as the Welsh 3000s or Yorkshire three peaks.
-This also includes carrying a small rucksack and wearing large boots.
+This also includes carrying a small rucksack and wearing large mountain boots.

 How often should I train?
-This depends what you are doing.
+This depends on what you are doing (remember measurable goals)..
 To improve the cardiovascular system you should be training 3-4 times per week.
 This could be a mixture of running, cycling and trekking.

 It is also good to mix up the training method such as fartlek, interval and long slow distance.
 You can also train with carrying weight and covering mixed ground such as mountain paths.
 This will help develop muscles in your ankles and improve your ability to cover undulating terrain.